 Exit pupil is a measure diameter of the cone of light exiting an eyepiece.
 As a general rule an exit pupil between 2mm - 5mm seems to provide the best viewing experience.
 This is because the average human pupil size ranges from 2 to 7mm.
 Having an eyepiece with an exit pupil much greater than the observer's pupil waste light, while a very small exit pupil can be difficult for viewing.
-This is while exit pupil should be a consideration when considering purchasing an eyepiece.
+This is why exit pupil should be a consideration when considering purchasing an eyepiece.
+View these links($\underline{1}, \underline{2}$) for a more detailed discussions on Exit Pupil.
 Exit Pupil calculation can be calculate with the following equations: